10 Tips for a Successful Wedding Reception

 Alcohol does do one thing that other things cannot: it extends the length of a wedding reception.
 Many couples want to have a party that lasts into the late hours of the night.
 Alcohol makes that happen.
-With an average of four hours for a reception, those who consider not having alcohol may want to cut that time down to two or three hours.
+With an average of four hours for a reception, those considering not having alcohol may want to reduce that time to two or three hours.
 That way, they can apply their photography time to other areas!

 8. Provide Easy Entertainment

-At the end of the day, your wedding reception will be remembered in terms of how it made your guests feel.
-To provide a good time for all your guests, you can include engaging entertainment away from the dance floor.
+At the end of the day, your wedding reception will be remembered for how it made your guests feel.
+You can include engaging entertainment away from the dance floor to provide a good time for all your guests.
 These activities also give a nice opportunity for your guests to interact with each other.
-You can incorporate a wide variety of games or events during a wedding reception.
+You can incorporate various games or events during a wedding reception.

 For The Kids: If you’re having a kid-friendly reception, consider scavenger hunts, mazes, connect the dots, or word-finder puzzles.
 Have a special area or room designated as the kid’s corner.
-This will keep kids entertained and will give the adults the opportunity to shake things up on the dance floor.
+This will keep kids entertained and will allow the adults to shake things up on the dance floor.

 Photo Booths: This is one thing that isn’t going out of style.
 People love to put on silly hats and outfits for photos.
 You can create your own photo booth at the venue, or consider hiring a photo bus!

-Caricature: One of my favorite entertainment ideas is by far!
+Caricature: One of my favorite entertainment ideas by far and great as a favor too!
 Employ an artist to come and draw photos of your guests!
 A perfect way to provide entertainment and a gift.